penguintutor/neopixel-gui/docs/userguide.md

 ### Rainbow theatre chase
 This is a colour change sequence similar to the standard Rainbow sequnce but with a chaser effect with the LEDs flashing on and off in sequence.
 The colour options are not used in this sequence.

+### Twinkle Chase Single Colour
+This turns on the LEDS on, but then makes the appear to twinkle in a sequential pattern by turning the LEDs in turn off and then back on in a chase sequence.

+Only the first colour (or white if not set) is used.

+### 2 Colour Chase
+This consists of two LEDs chasing each other with a gap in between.
+The sequence is repeated elsewhere down the chain (if sufficient LEDs on the strip).

+Only the first two colours are used in this sequence.

 ## Exiting the application

-The application can be exited by clicking on the window manager 'X' button which on Raspbian is normally in the top right hand corner.
+The application can be exited by choosing File and Exit, or by clicking on the window manager 'X' button which on Raspbian is normally in the top right hand corner.
 The sequence will stop running, but the LEDs will continue to display the last setting (which may be mid-sequence).

 If you require the LEDs be turned off then select All Off prior to closing the application.

+## Further information

+The application can be further customised by adding or removing some of the sequences.
+These are discussed in the customisation guide, which may require some Python programming.